Peanuts Allergen Guide

 High Prevalence Warning

-Peanuts is particularly common in the cuisine of: Vietnam, United States, Thailand, South Africa, Singapore, Indonesia, Rwanda
+Peanuts is particularly common in the cuisine of: Vietnam, United States, Thailand, South Africa, Singapore, Ghana, Indonesia, Rwanda

 Common Foods Containing Peanuts